 His father wanted Sid to follow him into the army, but he left home when he was 14 to attend hotel school in Chennai.
 At first he wanted to work in the lobby, dressed in the the shiny uniform, rather than being hidden in the kitchen.
 But the more he cooked, the more he realised how much he enjoyed it.
 And how good he was.

 At 17, his career began at the Grand Hyatt Muscat in Oman.
 Here he cooked mostly repetitive, but high-quality, Italian-influenced food in a team of 80-90 chefs.
 Looking for more innovative cuisine, and a better quality of life, he moved to New Zealand with his parents when he was 20.
 He worked around Auckland’s upmarket restaurants, and then in 2006 took over the head chef role from Michael Meredith at The Grove.

 Chand grew up in Pune, 150km to the southeast of Mumbai, an only child in a middle-class liberal Hindu family who sent her to a Catholic convent school, because that’s where you got a good education in India.
-She was a rebellious teenager, a feminist in a country where women were born to be wives.
+She was a rebellious teenager.

 “If I had stayed in India I would be dead, or I would have really gone off the rails.
 I had to get out,” she says.

 So at 17 she got on a plane on her own and moved to New Zealand to study at the University of Auckland.
 She was so lonely she’d visit the Bhartiya Mandir Hindu temple on Balmoral Rd just to see other Indian faces.
 She’d just sit there and feel part of a community.